Thylacosmilus: Predatory behavior

-Recent comparative biomechanical analysis have estimated the bite force of T. atrox, starting from maximum gape, at 38 N, much weaker than that of a leopard, suggesting its jaw muscles had an insignificant role in the dispatch of prey.
+Wroe et al. (2013) estimated T. atrox had a bite force of 38 N at its maximum gape, much weaker than that of a leopard, suggesting its jaw muscles had an insignificant role in the dispatch of prey.
 Its skull was similar to that of Smilodon in that it was much better adapted to withstand loads applied by the neck musculature, which, along with evidence for powerful and flexible forelimb musculature and other skeleton adaptations for stability, support the hypothesis that its killing method consisted on immobilization of its prey followed by precisely directed, deep bites into the soft tissue driven by powerful neck muscles.
-Lautenschlager et al. in a 2020 paper, estimated that Thylacosmilus had a maximum jaw gape of 71.14°.'
+Lautenschlager et al. (2020), estimated that Thylacosmilus had a maximum jaw gape of 71.14°.'
 It has been suggested that its specialized predatory lifestyle could be linked to more extensive parental care than in modern marsupial predators, due that the killing technique only could be used by adult individuals with a full development of its peculiar dental anatomy and grasping abilities; it could require some time for young individuals to learn the necessary skills, although there are no clear evidence in the fossils Thylacosmilus, and this kind of cooperative behavior is unknown in modern marsupials.